Lab 2: Below C Level

 Make test

 The Makefile for this program has a test target that builds the program and executes it on the Pi.
 Try make test now.
-The program runs and the ACT LED starts blinking.
+The program runs and the blue ACT LED starts blinking.
 Hmmm, that means at least one test failed, but which one?

 Divide and conquer to the rescue!
 Leave in the first half of the test cases and comment out the remainder.
 Rebuild and re-run.
 If the program still fails, you know you have a culprit in the first half; otherwise you can move on to looking in the second half.
 The strategy is to iterate, selectively commenting in/out test cases and re-running to narrow in on which specific cases fail.
 How many of the test cases pass?
 How many fail?
 Which ones?
 Why?